bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 I'm enjoying the Basilica package.
 I worked it into another side project that I am working on (a Kaggle competition about analyzing tweets about disasters).

+I was able to work out the syntax for the Tweep library but I'm having more trouble with SQLAlchemy.
+I think I can get it, though, it's just a matter of taking more time to read the documentation.
+My goal is to get the web app to dynamically update the tweets table with the most recent tweet from a user when they are added to the database.